 - Federal Perkins Loans owned by the Department of Education

-However, FFEL Program Loans owned by private lenders, Perkins Loans owned by individual colleges and any private student loans don’t qualify for the suspension.
-If you’re not sure whether your loan qualifies, there’s no need to worry — if it did, you would have been automatically opted into the pause, with no action required on your part.
+However, FFEL Program Loans owned by private lenders, Perkins Loans owned by individual colleges, HEAL loans owned by commercial lenders and any private student loans didn’t qualify for the suspension.
+If you’re not sure whether your loan qualified, there’s no need to worry — if it did, you would have been automatically opted into the pause, with no action required on your part.

-During the repayment suspension, your loans will not accrue interest.
+During the repayment suspension, your loans have not been accruing interest.
 This is similar to what you would experience if you had borrowed a federally subsidized student loan and then placed it in deferment.

-If you’re not sure whether you can swing it, you may need to start researching other options like deferment, forbearance or an income-driven repayment plan.
-You may even want to consider refinancing your loans if you can get a lower interest rate, although doing so would mean losing the benefits and flexibility of having a federal loan.
+If you’re not in a situation where you’re able to start making payments, this is a good time to start researching other options such as deferment, forbearance or an income-driven repayment plan.
+You may even want to consider refinancing your loans if you’re not eligible for forgiveness and you think you can get a lower interest rate.
+But keep in mind that doing so would mean losing the benefits and flexibility of having a federal loan.

-One option is that you don’t actually have to wait until February to start paying your loans back.
-The fact that your student loans are not accruing interest means that any payment you do make right now will go directly toward reducing your loan’s principal and help you pay your loan down faster.
+Remember, you don’t have to wait until January to start paying your loans back, especially if you know you’re not eligible for forgiveness under the new plan.
+The fact that your student loans are not accruing interest right now means that any payment you do make will go directly toward reducing your loan’s principal, helping you pay your loan down faster.